dokryconn/Dokters-Prescription/README.md

 #	The `Dok’s Rx Cabinet` folder

 The `Dok’s Rx Cabinet` folder is created when `Dokter’s Prescription.EXE` is launched.
-The `Dok's Rx Cabinet` folder is the main directory for all additional scripts/files associated with the **Dokter’s Prescription** script.
+The `Dok's Rx Cabinet` folder is the main directory for all additional scripts/files associated with the `**Dokter’s Prescription.EXE**` script.

 The `Dok's Rx Cabinet` folder includes the following scripts that can be launched with hotkeys while running the **Dokter's Prescription** script: